Cosmic Lockdown: When Decoherence Saves the Universe from Tunneling: Introduction

 \section{Introduction}

 The stability of vacuum states in quantum field theory has long been a concern in cosmology.
 Scalar fields with multiple minima naturally give rise to the possibility of false vacua, in which the universe becomes trapped in a metastable state with relatively higher energy density.
 The modern understanding of false vacuum decay began with the work of Coleman and Callan \cite{Coleman:1977py,Callan:1977pt}, who showed how tunneling between vacua can be described semi-classically through instanton solutions in field theory.
 Their formalism was later generalised to gravitational and cosmological settings, first by Coleman and De~Luccia who demonstrated how gravitational effects can modify vacuum decay rates~\cite{Coleman:1980aw}, and later by Hawking and Moss who analysed transitions in de~Sitter space driven by thermal fluctuations over the potential barrier~\cite{Hawking:1981fz}.
 These results established a physical mechanism that could in principle have serious implications for the large-scale evolution of the universe.
 Related treatments of barrier crossing within the stochastic-inflation framework have also been explored more recently~\cite{Noorbala:2018zlv,camargo2023phase,rigopoulos2023computing,miyachi2024stochastic}.
+These stochastic-inflation results differ from ours: here we work at fixed comoving scale (rather than fixed physical scale), but we expect our framework can be adapted to fixed physical regions, and we leave that extension for future work.

 A further example comes from the Standard Model itself.
 The vacuum expectation value of the Higgs field defines the familiar electroweak vacuum, which gives masses to Standard Model particles and determines the structure of low-energy physics.
 If one assumes that no additional particles or interactions enter the theory up to very high energies, the renormalization-group flow of the Higgs quartic coupling is fixed by measured Standard Model parameters such as the Higgs mass and calculable loop corrections (dominated by the top quark).
 With these inputs, the Higgs' quartic coupling becomes negative and its effective potential develops a second, deeper minimum at very large field values \cite{Sher:1988mj,Isidori:2001bm, Degrassi:2012ry,Buttazzo:2013uya,Andreassen:2014gha}.
 In the Standard Model, the associated tunneling rate to the deeper vacuum is typically calculated to be extraordinarily small, so that the electroweak vacuum lifetime vastly exceeds the age of the universe \cite{Isidori:2001bm,Espinosa:2007qp,Chigusa:2018uuj,Markkanen:2018pdo} (see however \cite{Branchina:2013jra}).
 Nevertheless, it can be unsettling to realize that our universe could, in principle, transition abruptly into a radically different state—one in which the structure of matter and the forces governing it are altered, effectively erasing the world as we know it.